ropitz/GamblingWithThePast/README.md

 ### What is LiDAR?!

 Light Detection and Ranging (LiDAR) is a system of remote sensing.
 A plane equiped with a LiDAR sensor flies over an area and uses a laser to discharge light towards the ground.
-This light bounces off of things like trees and buildings before it is reflected back to the LiDAR sensor and is recorded.
+This light bounces off of things like trees and buildings before it is reflected back to the LiDAR sensor and recorded.
 The sensor also communicates with satellites to assign a GPS location for each data set.

 Based on the time it takes for the light to reflect back to the sensor, we are able to understand what kinds of structures or vegetation are present, and determine the elevation of an area.